astoanne/dockerize_jupyter_notebook/README.md

 ## Writing Dockerfile

-In the same folder of our notebook, we create our Dockerfile
+In the same folder of our notebook, we create our Dockerfile:

 ```
 FROM jupyter/tensorflow-notebook